hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/compilation.md

 You've now seen everything you need to know to use Makefiles.
 In this last section, I will demonstrate how the build process would change if you wanted to add more C files to your project.
 We're going to add one more C file and also have our Makefile compile a second binary in addition to `hypot`.

-In the spirit of assignment 2, we'll build a test harness that compares the results of our `my_hypot` function with the standard library's `hypot`.
+In the spirit of CSE 13S assignment 2, we'll build a test harness that compares the results of our `my_hypot` function with the standard library's `hypot`.
 The results should be identical, since we're also using the standard library's `sqrt` function and the calculation for what to take the square root of is trivial, but doing this will let us expand on our program.

 Here's the code for the test harness.
 Save it in `hypot-test.c`: